Beware of scams implying association with the United Nations

 - The United Nations does not offer prizes, awards, funds, certificates, scholarships or conduct lotteries through e-mail, mail or fax.

-- United Nations Information Centre, Ankara (UNIC Ankara) and its staff are not involved in the leave process of military and other personnel.
-Any money request impersonating or using UNIC Ankara and its staff’s name to obtain leave time for military or other personnel or for other services is fraudulent.
+- United Nations will not request any money for the leave process of peace keeping and other personnel.
+Any money request impersonating United Nations staff or using United Nations’ name to obtain leave time for peace keeing or other personnel or for other services are fraudulent.

 Internet users should also be vigilant and cautious about fraudulent e-mails inviting individuals to so-called conferences.